yanfonseca/mytutorials/shell.md

 #### Combine commands using pipe

  * | - The pipe symbol informs the shell to use the left output as input.
-   - head filename.csv | tail -n 1
+   - head filename.csv | tail -n 1 - It shows only the 10th row from filename.csv.

 ## Print variable's value